MERI’s Management Team

 Tammy Greiber – Sales

 Tammy’s goal is to make sure MERI not only provides five-star service, but also finds the most cost-effective solution to your medical waste disposal needs.
+She has been in sales for over 25 years and is a graduate from UW Madison.
+Knowing her customers and providing a great service is of utmost importance to her.
+In her spare time she is a personal trainer, fitness instructor and high school track coach.

 Lisa H. Clark – Marketing